netdata/community/configuration-management/ansible/README.md

 # Deploy Netdata with Ansible

-Use this [Ansible](https://www.ansible.com/) playbook to quickly deploy the Netdata Agent to one or more remote nodes and claim them to Netdata Cloud in a few steps.
+Use this [Ansible](https://www.ansible.com/) playbook to quickly deploy the Netdata Agent to one or more remote nodes and claim them to Netdata Cloud.
 Excellent for demo-ing Netdata's single-node and infrastructure monitoring capabilities!

 This Ansible playbook does the following to every node in the `hosts` file.